zoltanctoth/ceu-cloud-class/aws.md

 - Can be purchased as a Reservation for up to 70% off the On-Demand price.

 ### EC2 Instance Types

+*You won't need to know these by heart.*

 | Family | Specialty                     | Use Cases                       |
 | :------:|:-----------------------------:| :------------------------------:|